roccons/HW-Blank-Bootstrap-Theme/readme.md

 * Run `npm install` and then run `gulp` to start watching your files.
 Use the [livereload browser extension](http://livereload.com/extensions/) to have your browser automatically refreshed.

 ### To customize Bootstrap
-* To use the bootstrap variables you can edit the original assets/stylesheets/bootstrap/_variables.scss or use any of them directly in your css/bootstrap.scss file, just before the `@import`.
-This way you can keep your variables if you update your bootstrap version.
+* To use the bootstrap variables you just need to include the variables you want in your theme's `/css/_variables.scss`.
+The full variables source file is located in `../vendor/bootstrap-sass/assets/stylesheets/bootstrap/_variables.scss`
 * To optimize your final Bootstrap css, comment in `assets/stylesheets/_bootstrap.css` all the components you're not using.

-### Known issues
-* Menu doesn't work correctly with 3 or more levels of depth